Use Tax for Individuals (including Estates and Trusts)

 Purchases made over the Internet, from catalogs, or by phone from businesses that are located outside of New York State

-When you purchase taxable property or services over the Internet, from catalogs, or by phone without paying New York sales tax, and the seller delivers the property or services to you in New York, you are required to pay use tax.
+You are required to pay use tax when you purchase taxable property or services over the Internet, from catalogs, or by phone without paying New York sales tax, and the seller delivers the property or services to you in New York.

-Example: You buy a computer through a retail Web site from a business that does not collect New York sales tax, and it is delivered by a freight company to you in New York State.
-You owe New York State and local use tax on the cost of the computer, including any charge for shipping and handling.
+Example: You buy a computer through a retail website from a business that does not collect New York sales tax, and it is delivered to you in New York State.
+You owe use tax on the cost of the computer, including any charge for shipping and handling.

 Purchases of taxable property or services on an Indian reservation, except those made in accordance with the Oneida Indian Nation agreement

-When you purchase taxable property or a taxable service from an Indian reservation without paying New York sales tax, and you bring it or have it delivered to you in New York, you are required to pay use tax.
+You are required to pay use tax when you purchase taxable property or a taxable service from an Indian reservation without paying New York sales tax, and you bring it or have it delivered to you in New York.

 Example: While on an Indian reservation, you purchase a Swiss watch and bring it off the reservation.
 You owe New York State and local use tax on the cost of the watch.